CiscoDevNet/ise-servicenow/README.md

 We will now perform the ServiceNow steps to do this same ERS update process.

-## 6. Create New MID Server Application / Bind App to MID Server on Prem
+## STEP 6.
+Create New MID Server Application / Bind App to MID Server on Prem

 In ServiceNow, navigate to MID Server -> Applications.

 Create the new Application in ServiceNow ("ISE-ERS") and bind it to the MID-Server (ex.
-"ISE\_mid\_server")
+"ISE_mid_server")

 ![](images/midServer1.png)